 In Poland, limestone from Miedzianka quarry created an eye-catching roundabout.
 Nordkalk provided different fractions of aggregates for the renovation of the main roundabout in Piekoszów - a village located a few kilometers from Miedzianka.
 An interesting composition of stones of various colours and sizes and new plants now attracts the eye.
 It provides a beautiful setting for the historical statue of Saint James the Apostle who is the patron of Piekoszów.
 Everyday most of Nordkalk’s employees working in Miedzianka pass the roundabout on their way to work.

 Ten years ago Nordkalk supported the idea of opening the Mining Museum in Miedzianka and since than has donated many exhibits related to the operations of the mining plant, as well as interesting geological findings from the Miedzianka quarry.
 In 2018 the Mining Museum celebrated its 10th anniversary with a new temporary exhibition "Polish paleontologists in the Arctic and Antarctic".
 The exhibition was organised on the initiative of Nordkalk thanks to cooperation with the Paleobiology Institute of the Polish Academy of Sciences and the Association of Friends of Geosciences PHACOPS.
-This is the first exhibition of its kind in Poland, unique due to the rarity of the presented specimens of polar fauna and flora.
-The exhibition will be open to the public for the whole year and will run regular workshops for local schools.
-It is the start of a series of exhibitions under the patronage of Nordkalk.
+This was the first exhibition of its kind in Poland, unique due to the rarity of the presented specimens of polar fauna and flora.

 Deep down in Tytyri mine French champagne is lovingly being fermented.
 This exceptional project started when The Charles Heidsieck Champagne House decided to experiment at Nordkalk’s mine in Tytyri, Finland, to see how it lends itself to the fermentation of champagne.